Wonersh

 Wonersh is a village and civil parish in the Waverley district of Surrey, England and Surrey Hills Area of Outstanding Natural Beauty.
-Wonersh contains three Conservation Areas and spans an area three to six miles SSE of Guildford.
+It contains three Conservation Areas and spans an area three to six miles SSE of Guildford.

 In the outer London commuter belt, the village is 28 mi southwest of London.
 Wonersh's economy is predominantly a service sector economy.
-Three architecturally-listed churches are within its boundaries as are a number of notable homes such as Frank Cook's 1905 hilltop mansion, which is a hotel, business and wedding venue.
+Three listed churches are within its boundaries as are a number of notable homes such as Frank Cook's 1905 hilltop mansion, which is a hotel, business and wedding venue.